variant-database/vdb/Query_Commands.md

-# Commands to query SARS-CoV-2 variant database
+# Commands to query the SARS-CoV-2 variant database

 The commands below define a Variant Query Language that can be used to search the mutational landscape of SARS-CoV-2 genomes.